Frequently Asked Questions

 How Will the Transition Occur for Elected Officials?

-If the proposed amendment passes, the three council members elected in 2017 will only serve a 2-year term instead of the normal 4.
-Then, in the 2019 election, ALL council positions will be up for election.
+If the proposed amendment passes, two council positions running in 2019 will be 4 year at-large terms and two positions will be 2 year terms.
+Then, in the 2021 election, five council positions will be up for election in the created districts.
 At that time the five district positions will be elected to serve a normal 4-year term.
-The two at-large positions will only serve a 2-year term.
-Two years later, in the 2021 election, the two at-large positions and the mayor’s position will all be elected to the normal 4-year term.
+Two years later, in the 2023 election, the two at-large positions will all be elected to the normal 4-year term.
 From that point forward, all positions will serve the normal 4-year term, with the district positions and at-large positions alternating elections:

-2019: All district council positions elected to 4-year terms, two at-large positions elected to 2-year terms
+2019: Two at large positions elected to 4-year terms, two at-large positions elected to 2-year terms

-2025: Mayor and 2 at-large positions elected to 4-year terms
+2025: Mayor and 5 district positions elected to 4-year terms (using redistricted map from 2020 census data)

 How Long Must a Person Live in a District Before They Can Run for a District Council Position?